Vorticode/solarite/docs/index.md

 #### Shorthand Two-Way Binding

-Solarite provides a convenient shorthand syntax for two-way binding by passing a property path as an array to an attribute.
-For example, with `value=${[this, 'count']}`:
+Solarite also provides a shortcut for two-way binding using array syntax: `value=${[this, 'count']}`:

-1. When the component renders, the input's value is set to `this.count`
+1. When `render()` is called, the input's value is set to `this.count`
-2. When a user types in the input, Solarite automatically updates `this.count` with the new value
+2. When a user types in the input, an input event listener updates `this.count` with the new value.

-3. You still need to add an `oninput=${this.render}` attribute if you want to trigger re-rendering when the value changes
+Optionally add an `oninput=${this.render}` attribute to trigger re-rendering when the value changes.

-This approach reduces boilerplate code and makes your components more maintainable.

 ```javascript
 import h from './dist/Solarite.min.js';